builderscon/octav/README.md

 * Accepted talks show up in schedule
 * Sessions can have, among other things, video urls and slide urls.
 These can be shown as a list.
 It can be grouped by tags, too.
 * Conferences have "news feed", "Twitter/Social Netowkr Feed display"

+## NICE TO HAVE

+* Register users (attendees)
+* Organizers can notify attendees via email or whatever else proper means
+* Attendees can send back feedback on sessions/conferences
+* Attendees can vote on sessions to determine "best session"